leadedge/SpoutCam/README.md

 ### Credit

-Original capture source filter authored by Vivek, downloaded from (http://tmhare.mvps.org/downloads/vcam.zip).
+Original capture source filter authored by Vivek, downloaded from [The March Hare](http://tmhare.mvps.org/downloads/vcam.zip).
-Alterations for Skype compatibility - John MacCormick, 2012. (https://github.com/johnmaccormick/MultiCam).
+Alterations for Skype compatibility by [John MacCormick](https://github.com/johnmaccormick/MultiCam).
-VS2017 Project by Valentin Schmidt (https://github.com/59de44955ebd).
+VS2017 Project by [Valentin Schmidt](https://github.com/59de44955ebd).
 This project and the 64 bit version of SpoutCam would not have been possible without his work.